ErfanRasti/arch-setup/docs/10_applications_and_packages/1_flatpak_applications.md

 - `io.github.realmazharhussain.GdmSettings`: Customize your login screen.
 - `re.sonny.Junction`: Junction pops up automatically when you open a file or link in another app.
 - `org.gnome.seahorse.Application`: Passwords and Keys is a GNOME application for managing encryption keys.
+- `io.github.giantpinkrobots.flatsweep`: Clean up your system by removing unused flatpak runtimes and extensions.

 ### Sound